edespino/cloudberry-site/docs/sql-stmts/alter-procedure.md

 ## Compatibility

 This statement is partially compatible with the `ALTER PROCEDURE` statement in the SQL standard.
 The standard allows more properties of a procedure to be modified, but does not provide the ability to rename a procedure, make a procedure a security definer, attach configuration parameter values to a procedure, or change the owner, schema, or volatility of a procedure.
-The standard also requires the `RESTRICT` key word, which is optional in Cloudberry Database.
+The standard also requires the `RESTRICT` key word, which is optional in Apache Cloudberry.

 ## See also